pinglamb/math/differential-equations/differentiability.md

 $$

 Thus, the number $m$ is uniquely determinted and it is called the _derivative_ of $f$ at $a$, denoted by $f'(a)$.
-It also means the tangent line is the _only_ line that gives a good linear approximation.

 Coversely, if the limit $m$ exists, we set $E(h) = f(a + h) - f(a) - mh$ and